 If air pollution is a trigger for you, you'll want to avoid it as much as possible.
 Talk to your doctor about what to add to your asthma action plan.

-You can track air quality by going online to AIRNow.
+You can track air quality at the website AIRNow.
 The EPA created the site to help people affected by air pollution decide whether they need to stay inside.
-The system is color coded.
-Green or yellow means it's OK to be outside.
-Orange, purple, or maroon mean you should stay indoors.
+The system is color coded —green or yellow means it's OK to be outside; orange, purple, or maroon mean you should stay indoors.
 You can also get air quality information from weather reports and apps.

-If you play a sport that has outdoor practices in hot weather, talk to your coach about what you can do to stay out of dirty air.
-This may mean you need to work out in an air-conditioned gym or miss some practices.
-Wherever you are, always have your quick-relief medicine with you.
+- If you play a sport that has practices outdoors during hot weather, talk to your coach about what you can do to stay out of dirty air.
+This might mean you need to work out in an air-conditioned gym or miss some practices.